uhray/cbax/README.md

 <a name="ev-stop" href="#ev-stop">#</a> cbax.<b>on</b>('stop', <i>callback</i>)

 This is called with an callback chain is done.
-It is called with the (error, data) values and the context is the cbax context.
-Note: this will not be called if the callback chain ends without going to the end.
-However, middelware that stops the chain is able to emit a stop action if it desires.
+It is called with the first argument as the array of arguments that would be passed down the middleware chain.

 ### SetGet